ATPs/PrecisionProDB_references/README.md

 weblink: https://gnomad.broadinstitute.org/faq

-\# `alt` > `ref`: count of alleles that the alternative allele have a higher allele frequency (AF) greater than alleles in the reference genome.
+\# `alt` > `ref`: count of alleles that the alternative allele have a higher allele frequency (AF) than the allele in the reference genome.

-## Common alleles in different population
+## Common alleles in different populations
 Variants from gnomAD 3.1.
-Only include sites which is "PASS" in quality-control and allele frequency (AF) of `alt` is greater than `ref`.
+Only include sites which is "PASS" in quality-control and the allele frequency of `alt` is higher than `ref`.

 file names: POPULATION_ABREVIATION.csv.gz